-- e) The inquiry pursued by the Integrity Commissioner shall be an independent inquiry; independent of the Municipality or any of its agents, employees or members; - f) Where the Integrity Commissioner determines that they have reasonable grounds to believe that there has been a contravention of any other act or the Criminal Code, the Integrity Commissioner shall refer the matter to the appropriate authority; suspend their inquiry and report the suspension to Council.
-In these circumstances Council will pursue the necessary steps to ensure that the matter is addressed consistent with the Municipality's obligations at law and any relevant Municipal policies; - g) Where the Integrity Commissioner completes an inquiry and determination of the matter, they shall prepare a written report of their findings as to whether a Member has contravened the Code of Conduct.
+- (i) The "informal" complaint procedure may be followed but is not mandatory; - (ii) Any issue of non-compliance with the Code of Conduct shall be referred to the Integrity Commissioner through the Complaint Protocol; - (iii) The Integrity Commissioner shall conduct an Inquiry to determine whether the Member has engaged in conduct in contravention of the Code of Conduct; (except as in Complaints Prior to an Election) - (iv) In planning and pursuing the relevant inquiry. the Integrity Commissioner may proceed consistent with the procedural aspects of any policies addressing the subject of the alleged infringement and exercise his/her powers under Section 33 and Section 34 of the Public Inquiries Act; - (v) The inquiry pursued by the Integrity Commissioner shall be an independent inquiry; independent of the Municipality or any of its agents, employees or members; - (vi) Where the Integrity Commissioner determines that he/she has reasonable grounds to believe that there has been a contravention of any other act or the Criminal Code, the Integrity Commissioner shall refer the matter to the appropriate authority; suspend his/her inquiry and report the suspension to Council.
+In these circumstances Council will pursue the necessary steps to ensure that the matter is addressed consistent with the Municipality's obligations at law and any relevant Municipal policies;

+- (vii) Where the Integrity Commissioner completes an inquiry and determination of the matter, he/she shall prepare a written report of his/her findings as to whether a Member has contravened the Code of Conduct.
 In preparing the report, the Integrity Commissioner may disclose such matters as are necessary for the reporting to Council.
 The Report shall be delivered to Council.
-Where a contravention of the Code is substantiated, Council will impose the Penalty. - h) The Municipality shall consider written reports/findings of the Integrity Commissioner in open session, unless otherwise prohibited by another Act or regulation. - i) Where the Integrity Commissioner determines that a Member has contravened the Code of Conduct, the Integrity Commissioner shall recommend the penalty; such penalty shall be within the remedial parameters defined in the Municipal Act. - j) Penalties: Where a Member is found to have breached any standard of conduct required by the Code of Conduct, the penalty will be determined by the Council on the advice of the Integrity Commissioner.
-In determining the penalty the Council shall take into consideration the nature and degree of the current breach of the Code and any prior non-compliance with the Code of Conduct by the Member. - k) Exception: Where a Code of Conduct breach is alleged, - i) the member may take part in the discussion of the matter, including making submissions to Council or the local board, as the case may be, and may attempt to influence the voting on any question in respect of the matter, whether before, during or after the meeting.
-However, the member is not permitted to vote on any question in respect of the matter. - ii) In the case of a meeting that is not open to the public, the member may attend the meeting or part of the meeting during which the matter is under consideration.
+Where a contravention of the Code is substantiated, Council will impose the Penalty. - (viii) The municipality shall consider written reports/findings of the Integrity Commissioner in open session, unless otherwise prohibited by another Act eg. (MFIPPA) or regulation. - (ix) Where the Integrity Commissioner determines that a Member has contravened the Code of Conduct, the Integrity Commissioner shall recommend the penalty; such penalty shall be within the remedial parameters defined in the Municipal Act. - (x) Penalties: Where a Member is found to have breached any standard of conduct required by the Code of Conduct, the penalty will be determined by the Council on the advice of the Integrity Commissioner.
+In determining the penalty the Council shall take into consideration the nature and degree of the current breach of the Code and any prior non-compliance with the Code of Conduct by the Member.